Meet The Activist Who Uncovered The Russian Troll Factory Named In The Mueller Probe

 "This was really a good sign," she says.
 "We should continue to add more names to this list.
 I think that every single propagandist, even the little troll on Facebook, has to be punished, has to be named and exposed."

-NPR producer Monika Evstatieva and freelance journalist Anna Shpakova contributed to this story.
+Freelance journalist Anna Shpakova contributed to this story.